Brassica oleracea: History

-Through artificial selection for various phenotype traits, the emergence of variations of the plant with drastic differences in looks occurred over centuries.
-Preference for leaves, terminal bud, lateral bud, stem, and inflorescence resulted in selection of varieties of wild cabbage into the many forms known today.
+Through artificial selection for various phenotype traits, the emergence of variations of the plant with drastic differences in appearance occurred over centuries.
+Preference for leaves, terminal buds, lateral buds, stems, and inflorescences resulted in selection of varieties of wild cabbage into the many forms known today.
+The wild plant (and its ancestors) originated in the eastern Mediterranean region of Europe.
+Estimated from Sanskrit writings 4,000 years ago, as well as Greek writings from the sixth century BC, plant cultivation may have occurred.